TheLethalCode/Artemis-arrow/pull_request.md

 ## Checklist
 Please checkout the boxes that apply.
 You can also fill these out after creating the PR.
-If you're unsure about any of them, don't hesitate to ask .Join our gitter channel and feel free to ask.
+If you're unsure about any of them, don't hesitate to ask .Join our slack channel and feel free to ask.

 - [ ]  I  have  read the Contribution GuideLines.
 - [ ] I have added tests that prove my fix is effective or that my feature works.